Ostrogothic Kingdom: Ostrogoths

 The Ostrogoths were the eastern branch of the Goths.
 They settled and established a powerful state in Dacia, but during the late 4th century, they came under the dominion of the Huns.
 After the collapse of the Hunnic empire in 454, large numbers of Ostrogoths were settled by Emperor Marcian in the Roman province of Pannonia as foederati.
 Unlike most other foederati formations, the Goths were not absorbed into the structure and traditions of the Roman military but retained a strong identity and cohesion of their own.
 In 460, during the reign of Leo I, because the payment of annual sums had ceased, they ravaged Illyricum.
 Peace was concluded in 461, whereby the young Theodoric Amal, son of Theodemir of the Amals, was sent as a hostage to Constantinople, where he received a Roman education.

 In previous years, a large number of Goths, first under Aspar and then under Theodoric Strabo, had entered service in the Roman army and were a significant political and military power in the court of Constantinople.
 The period 477–483 saw a complex three-way struggle among Theodoric the Amal, who had succeeded his father in 474, Theodoric Strabo, and the new Eastern Emperor Zeno.
 In this conflict, alliances shifted regularly, and large parts of the Balkans were devastated by it.

 In the end, after Strabo's death in 481, Zeno came to terms with Theodoric.
 Parts of Moesia and Dacia ripensis were ceded to the Goths, and Theodoric was named magister militum praesentalis and consul for 484.
 Barely a year later, Theodoric and Zeno fell out, and again Theodoric's Goths ravaged Thrace.
 It was then that the thought occurred to Zeno and his advisors to direct Theodoric against another troublesome neighbour of the Empire – the Italian kingdom of Odoacer.

-Odoacer's kingdom (476–493)
+Kingdom of Odoacer (476–493)

 In 476, Odoacer, leader of the foederati in the West, had staged a coup against the rebellious magister militum Orestes, who was seeking to have his son Romulus Augustulus recognized as Western Emperor in place of Emperor Julius Nepos.
 Orestes had reneged on the promise of land in Italy for Odoacer's troops, a pledge made to ensure their neutrality in his attack on Nepos.
 After executing Orestes and putting the teenage usurper in internal exile, Odoacer paid nominal allegiance to Nepos (now in Dalmatia) while effectively operating autonomously, having been raised to the rank of patrician by Zeno.
 Odoacer retained the Roman administrative system, cooperated actively with the Roman Senate, and his rule was efficient and successful.
 He evicted the Vandals from Sicily in 477, and in 480 he occupied Dalmatia after the murder of Julius Nepos.